trevino200/DevSecOps_Workshop/Labs/Lab1.md

         tags: <dockerhubusername>/badwebapp
 ```

 Commit your changes.
 Go to Github and navigate to the Actions Tab.
 You should see your pipeline running.
-IF everything is done correctly, you will have pushed your image to Dockerhub.
+If everything is done correctly, you will have pushed your image to Dockerhub.

 ## Testing the CI/CD Pipeline